splineops/splineops/docs/user-guide/02_resize.rst

 Oblique projection
 ------------------

-While the least-squares scheme uses the dual functions :math:`\tilde{\varphi}_{k,T}` that are uniquely determined by the synthesis basis :math:`\varphi_{k,T}`, their continuous-domain prefilters can become complicated and expensive to implement for higher spline degrees (e.g., cubic and above).
-To alleviate this, one can replace the orthogonal projection by an **oblique projection** [2]_.
+For higher spline orders, the continuous-domain prefilters associated with the dual functions :math:`\tilde{\varphi}_{k,T}` can become expensive to implement.
+A practical alternative is to replace the orthogonal (least-squares) projection by an **oblique projection** [2]_.

-The idea is to introduce a simpler **analysis family** :math:`\{\psi_{k,T}\}_{k\in\mathbb{Z}}` in a *different* spline space, typically of lower degree, and to define the approximation as
+The idea is to keep the **synthesis space** :math:`V_T` unchanged, i.e. the approximation is still written as

 .. math::

     g_T^{\mathrm{obl}}(x)
     = \sum_{k \in \mathbb{Z}} d[k]\,\varphi_{k,T}(x),

-where the coefficients :math:`d[k]` are obtained from inner products with the analysis functions :math:`\psi_{k,T}` followed by a discrete correction filter.
-In contrast to the least-squares case, the projection error is orthogonal to the analysis space spanned by :math:`\psi_{k,T}`, not to :math:`V_T` itself; this is why the operator is called "oblique."
+but to compute the coefficients :math:`d[k]` using a simpler **analysis family** :math:`\{\psi_{k,T}\}_{k\in\mathbb{Z}}` that typically belongs to a lower-degree spline space.
+In this case, the projection error is orthogonal to the analysis space spanned by :math:`\psi_{k,T}`, rather than to :math:`V_T` itself, hence the term “oblique” projection.

-A key point is that the **approximation space** :math:`V_T` (the space spanned by :math:`\varphi_{k,T}`) is kept the same as for the least-squares projection.
-Under this condition, Lee et al. show that:

-* the error of the oblique projection remains very close to that of the least-squares (orthogonal) projection, with a provable worst-case bound depending on the angle between the analysis and synthesis spaces [2]_, their Table I and inequality (10);

-* both methods have the **same asymptotic approximation order** as the sampling step tends to zero, provided the analysis functions satisfy a partition-of-unity condition [2]_, equation (11);

-* in practice, oblique projection allows the use of **higher order spline models** (e.g., cubic and above) with only a modest increase in computation, while delivering almost the same quality as the optimal least-squares solution.

-In SplineOps, the "antialiasing" presets of :func:`resize` follow this
-philosophy: they use a higher-degree spline space as synthesis model, but a lower-degree spline space for analysis (continuous prefiltering).
-This yields an efficient projection-based resize operator with strong antialiasing properties and quality close to the full least-squares approach, especially for downsampling by noninteger factors.
+When the analysis and synthesis spaces satisfy mild compatibility conditions, oblique projection retains the same approximation order as the least-squares projection and yields very similar quality in practice, while significantly reducing computational cost [2]_.
+In SplineOps, the antialiasing presets of :func:`resize` follow this pattern: they use a higher-degree spline model for the resized data, combined with a lower-degree analysis spline to implement an efficient projection-based (low-pass) prefilter.

 Resize Examples
 ---------------